 Applicants may also obtain character references for the court from people such as employers or business associates that they have known for a long time to increase their chances of the application being successful.

-Removal of life disqualification is not a license to drive
+Removal of life disqualification is not a licence to drive

-If an application to remove a life disqualification is successful, this does not mean that the applicant has a license to drive.
-The successful applicant may not resume driving until the Department of Transport has re-issued their driver’s license.
-If their license was cancelled, they will have to make a new application for a license.
+If an application to remove a life disqualification is successful, this does not mean that the applicant has a licence to drive.
+The successful applicant may not resume driving until the Department of Transport has re-issued their driver’s licence.
+If their licence was cancelled, they will have to make a new application for a licence.

 Extraordinary Driver’s Licence

-Some offenders may be eligible to apply for an Extraordinary Driver’s License, to allow them to drive with certain restrictions.
+Some offenders may be eligible to apply for an Extraordinary Driver’s Licence, to allow them to drive with certain restrictions.

 If you require legal advice in a traffic law matter or in any other legal matter, please contact Armstrong Legal.